Gold Panning in Tennessee: A Gold Prospecting Guide for 2024

 • Little River: Nestled in Blount County, the Little River has been a site for gold panning for many years.
 While not as famous as Coker Creek, it still offers a good chance to find gold.

-See also Gold Panning in Missouri: A Gold Prospecting Guide for 2024
+See also Gold Panning in West Virginia: A Gold Prospecting Guide for 2024

 LocationType of GoldPermit RequiredPublic/Private